Site Announcement

 Groundbreaking of a mile-deep borehole nuclear reactor in Kansas designed to provide safe, sustainable energy.

-We will construct and operate our first pilot reactor, designed to produce 15MWe of clean energy.
+We will conduct extensive non-nuclear testing, construct and complete our first pilot reactor, designed to produce 15MWe of clean energy.

 Data acquisition well drilling commences at Department of Energy Pilot Site in Parsons, KS.
 Coring, logging, testing and analysis of site geology at depth.